Evergreen Hits of Kishore Kumar – His Top 50 Bollywood songs

 48. Yeh Shyaam Mastani from Katti Patang – The song featuring Asha Parekh and Rajesh Khanna is one of the top romantic songs of early 1970s.
 All the songs of the movie were extremely popular.
 Kishore sang this solo version, penned by Anand Bakshi and composed by R. D. Burman.

 49. Zindagi Ek Safar from Andaz – Though Rajesh Khanna played a cameo role in Andaaz, and was seen in this song only, Zindagi Ek Safar which became the most popular song of the film.
-It’s one the rarest films composed by Shankar-Jaikishan for Rajesh Khanna, and penned by Hasrat Jaipuri too.
+As far as I believe it’s the single song composed by Shankar-Jaikishan for Rajesh Khanna, and penned by Hasrat Jaipuri too.
 Rafi’s voice was used for all the tracks of Shammi Kapoor.
 Hema Malini was seen in a fun-filled bike ride aside Rajesh Khanna and Kishore used his typical yodeling style to sing this chartbuster hit.

 50. Zindagi Ke Safar from Aap Ki Kasam – No other track can conclude this A-Z list of Kishore Kumar songs better than this one.
 Yes, as the words of Anand Bakshi say, certain places/spaces once gone from life, they will never return.
 Yes, truly Kishore da is a legend and will always remain so, and he left his space so suddenly without uttering a word and nothing can fill it again!
 Such a huge loss for Kishore’s fans!
 He could have contributed very much to music fans if he had lived a little bit longer.
 But he met with the same fate of rest two legendary singers; I should say a curse that snatched away our favourite singers Mukesh and Rafi during their middle ages, so unexpected and this sudden blow somewhat put an end to the most glorious era of Hindi music.